Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Management-Layer/0-intro-management-layer.md

 Organizations use {{mids}} to secure traffic to and from their workloads using Transport Layer Security (TLS) with HTTPS being the most common use case.

 Sometimes those {{mids}} are installed at the application endpoint, itself (i.e. source code).
-Other times, they may be installed on a load balancer, [cloud WAF](../For-Cloud-WAF/0-intro-cloud-waf.md) or, in this case, a management layer.
+Other times, they may be installed on a load balancer, [cloud WAF](../For-Cloud-WAF/0-intro-cloud-waf.md) or, in this case, used by the management layer.

 !!! abstract "Design Pattern: Management Layer"